philtc/trackball-from-parts/Hardware/README.md

 I used the terminals from the original mouse and clipped the springs.
 You'll need to take note of which side is positive and which is negative for the batteries.

 ## Ball
 I used the 40mm ball from my Logitech Trackman Marble.

 I also bought a cheap, hollow stainless steel ball off AliExpress.
-I needed to scratch the surface with a brass bristled brush before it would track. the ball is not completely symmetrical.
+I needed to scratch the surface of the steel ball with a brass bristled brush before it would track. the ball is not completely symmetrical.
 In short, the ball works, but the experience is not ideal.